wirl-ice/ice-islands-and-bathymetry-products/README.md

 The second is a summary table that aggregates the above table by grounding event.
  Note that this only outputs events based on the ETOPO issues

-* This table has the same columns as the one above
+* This table has the same columns as the one above to Bshall_mx; the remainder have no equivalent in ETOPO and are therefore not included.

 ## Other outputs